Loading

 When it comes to connectivity, USB ports are among the most important features on a laptop.
 USB ports allow you to connect various peripheral devices, such as external hard drives, printers, smartphones, or cameras.
 When choosing a laptop, consider the number and type of USB ports it offers.
 USB Type-A ports are the most common, used for connecting standard USB devices.
 However, newer laptops may also feature USB Type-C ports, which offer faster data transfer speeds and the ability to connect multiple devices through a single port.
 Look for laptops with an adequate number of USB ports that match your connectivity needs.

-See also Best Budget Laptop Recommendations
+See also Must-Have Laptop Software

 HDMI or DisplayPort